 Dr. Cashwell is a member of the American Veterinary Medical Association (AVMA), the Alabama Veterinary Medical Association (ALVMA), the American Veterinary Society of Animal Behavior (AVSAB) and the American Animal Hospital Association (AAHA).

-When she's not working Dr. Cashwell enjoys riding horses, working with her dogs, sailing with her husband Jim, and keeping up with son Cash (a recent graduate of Auburn University and current grad student at CSU and daughter Erin (a graduate and grad student at Florida State University and current doctoral student at The University of Texas at Arlington).
+When she's not working Dr. Cashwell enjoys riding horses, working with her dogs, sailing with her husband Jim, and keeping up with son Cash (a recent graduate of Auburn University and current grad student at CSU and daughter Erin (graduate at Florida State University and current doctoral student at The University of Texas at Arlington).

 Dr. Erin M. Herrin

 Dr. Herrin received her B.S. in Animal and Dairy Sciences from Auburn University in 2000.
 She graduated from the Tuskegee University School of Veterinary Medicine in May 2004.
-She practiced in Montgomery, Alabama for one year, in Tallassee, Alabama for one year, and then joined the Companion Animal Hospital team in May 2006 in Phenix City, AL.
+She joined the Companion Animal Hospital team in May 2006 in Phenix City, AL.

 Dr. Herrin is a member of the the American Veterinary Medical Association (AVMA), the Alabama Veterinary Medical Association (ALVMA) and the American Animal Hospital Association (AAHA).
 When she's not working, she enjoys her family, dogs, cats, horse and donkey.

 Dr. Candice Pace

 Dr. Pace is originally from Eastern Kentucky.
 She has a B.A. degree in Biology from Pikeville College, an M.S. in Biology with an emphasis in Microbiology from Eastern Kentucky University and a D.V.M. from Auburn's College of Veterinary Medicine.
 After graduating from veterinary medical school in 2007, Dr. Pace moved to Northern Ohio where she worked as a small and exotics animal practitioner.
 She also worked at the Akron Zoo, several wildlife organizations, and pet stores.
 She then worked in Birmingham, AL and Somerset, KY before settling down in East Alabama with her husband Dr. Jesse L. Pace and son Jasper.
 She enjoys working with cats, dogs, and exotic pets.
 Her personal interests are camping, hiking with her dogs, running and anything AUBURN.
 WAR EAGLE!
 She has 7 pets: two dogs, Maxwell, Agent 99 (aka Squidbitty); three cats, Blue, Maleficent and Tiny Tim.